awi-esc/ModelWeights.jl/docs/src/index.md

 ....

 ```
+Note that the 'run'-directory will be there if the data was loaded with our ESMValTool recipes, but it doesn't contain any data that we'll need.
+So no need for this directory if the data was loaded differently.

 - `base_path:`  Path to the directory that contains the preprocessed data from ESMValTool (not necessarily from ESMValTool, but the underlying structure must be the same)